 Care must be taken to ensure that spa pools are properly installed so as to eliminate the danger of entrapment on the spa suction outlets.
-A Spa Pools Safety Guide has been developed by the NSW Department of Fair Trading and should be reviewed by all spa pool owners.
+The Australian Competition & Consumer Commission's Product Safety Australia website details some of the key concerns with spas and should be reviewed by all spa pool owners.

 The Royal Life Saving Society - Australia advise that every year in Australia over 35 children under the age of 5 drown.
 Therefore swimming pool safety is of extreme importance.
 The loss or injury of a child in a backyard swimming pool or spa is a tragedy that should never happen.

 As a result of an inquest by the NSW Deputy Coroner in April 2010 into the deaths of eight children in NSW swimming pools between 2006 and 2009, it was found that the breakdown of supervision was a significant contributing factor in all deaths.
 Also, the failure to ensure the barrier surrounding the pool was properly constructed and maintained was a significant factor in the deaths of several of the children.

 With over 3,500 private swimming pools and spas located in our municipality, Council is committed to ensuring that all pool owners are aware of their responsibilities and that all pools are adequately fenced and the fences are properly maintained.
 Inspections will be carried out by Council in accordance with our adopted Swimming Pool Barrier Inspection Program.